I Have No Original Ideas

 Source: You Don’t Want What You Think You Want – Emerj.com

-Maybe we can push these radical change (like the augmentation of human minds, and the arrival of AGI) to future generations, when our generation is long gone.
-But I suspect that only relatively minor slow-downs are possible, and that for the most part we must work hard to form an embankment against oncoming river of the future.
-We can influence it’s path, but we can’t very much stop it’s flow – or how gravity effects water.
+Maybe we can push these radical changes (like the augmentation of human minds and the arrival of AGI) to future generations, when our generation is long gone.
+But I suspect that only relatively minor slowdowns are possible, and that for the most part we must work hard to form an embankment against the oncoming river of the future.
+We can influence its path, but we can’t very much stop its flow – or how gravity affects water.

 We cannot prevent the future outright with a head-in-the-sand strategy.

-From a governance perspective, are left with The Two Questions:
+From a governance perspective, we are left with The Two Questions:

-I’m not smart enough to answer these questions myself (no one person it) – but I feel confidently that:
+I’m not smart enough to answer these questions myself (no one person is) – but I feel confident that:

-But I’m willing to wiggle on any of own particular ideas as trends play out, and as I understand new things.
+But I’m willing to wiggle on any of our particular ideas as trends play out, and as I understand new things.
 This is what Acceptance demands.

 If you disagree with my reasoning – convince yourself that you’re not in Denial (“Daniel’s ideas are never gunna happen”), or Anger (“Daniel is a terrible person because by laying out these trends it means he wants the end of humanity!”).
 Instead, dive into the specifics of my reasoning (linked under “2 Things We Must Accept”) and let me know where my errors lie.
 My ideas have changed over time, and I suspect I may have something to learn from you as well.
 Find me on Twitter and ping me.